 8. Send the CAFO Owner a Strong Message.
 Use a variety of strategies to let the CAFO operator know his actions are not welcome in your community.
 Posters around town, yard signs, protests, letter writing campaigns, and ads are just a few approaches.
 Talk with friends of the CAFO operator to let them know the community is upset with his/her actions.

 10. Seek Support from Socially Responsible Agriculture Project (SRAP).
-If you have an organized community group and you are looking to take your group's actions 'up a notch' or would like to get help with strategy or resources, contact SRAP.
-They educate the public about the problems caused by factory farms, work to help communities protect themselves from the devastating impacts of these facilities while, at the same time, providing help and guidance for those who are trying to reclaim agriculture by producing and marketing sustainable agricultural goods.
+If you have an organized community group and you are looking to take your group's actions “up a notch” or would like to get help with strategy or resources, contact SRAP.
+They educate the public about the problems caused by factory farms and help communities protect themselves from the devastating impacts of these facilities while providing guidance for those who produce and market sustainable agricultural goods.

 11. Use the Press.
 Go to the press with concerns about the factory and try to get news coverage.
 Write letters to the editor; take out ads listing your concerns.
 Be very careful not to say anything libelous or to make any personal attacks.